M Idioms

 mince (one's) words

-- make one's statement weaker by choosing weak or polite words
+- to make one's statement weaker by choosing weak or polite words

-I tried not to mince my words when I went to ask my neighbor to keep quiet.
+I tried not to mince my words when I asked my neighbor to keep quiet.

 mind one's manners